Launch Unit

 The LaunchU standard not only defines the volume and mass of the satellite, but the center of gravity, first fundamental frequency, and the launch direction, as those requirements can impact complex analyses on the launch vehicle.
 All of the requirements for LaunchU (e.g., volume, mass, frequency) include the separation system.
-Spacecraft that meet the LaunchU standard would be able to integrate with any launch vehicle which has designed for the LaunchU compatible spacecraft.
+Spacecraft that meet the LaunchU standard would be able to integrate with any launch vehicle which was designed for the LaunchU compatible spacecraft.

 The standard was proposed by The Aerospace Corporation, at the 32nd Small Satellite Conference, in August 2018.